animeshgarai09/Felix-UI-Vanilla/readme.md

 Rating can be used to show ratings on the product, or it can also be used for taking ratings from the user.

-Find more detail on below topics of _Rating_ visit https://://felix-ui-dev.netlify.app/documentation.html#rating
+To find more detail on the below topics visit documentation on [Rating](https://://felix-ui-dev.netlify.app/documentation.html#rating)

 -   Filled rating